I SECURITIES AND INVESTMENT LAWS

 ii Virtual currency offerings in Canada

 There are a number of options available for distributing securities in Canada on a prospectus-exempt basis, generally referred to as exempt distributions or private placements.
-Most of these are harmonised under National Instrument 45-106 – Prospectus Exemptions.11 The CSA has indicated that persons wishing to distribute virtual currencies may do so pursuant to these exemptions.12 Specifically, distributions may be completed pursuant to the accredited investor exemption, which provides a prospectus exemption for trades of securities to entities and individuals that are qualified accredited investors.13
+Most of these are harmonised under National Instrument 45-106 – Prospectus Exemptions.14 The CSA has indicated that persons wishing to distribute virtual currencies may do so pursuant to these exemptions.15 Specifically, distributions may be completed pursuant to the accredited investor exemption, which provides a prospectus exemption for trades of securities to entities and individuals that are qualified accredited investors.16

-Notwithstanding the success stories of Impak and Token Funder, the prospectus and registration requirements imposed by Canadian securities laws may be an obstacle to the issuance of virtual currencies in Canada on a retail basis, even with negotiated bespoke exemptions.19
+Notwithstanding the success stories of Impak, Token Funder and ZED, the prospectus and registration requirements imposed by Canadian securities laws may be an obstacle to the issuance of virtual currencies in Canada on a retail basis, even with negotiated bespoke exemptions.23

 iii Regulatory considerations for intermediaries

 Any person or company engaging in, or holding themselves out as engaging in, the business of trading or advising in securities, and, in certain Canadian jurisdictions, in derivatives, must register as a dealer or as an adviser or, where available, conduct these activities pursuant to an exemption from the dealer or, as the case may be, adviser registration requirement under the applicable securities laws.
-Registration requirements are generally harmonised under National Instrument 31-103 – Registration Requirements, Exemptions and Ongoing Registrant Obligations,20 which sets out requirements for dealers and advisers dealing with capital, proficiency, insurance, financial reporting, know your client, investor suitability, client disclosure, safekeeping of assets, recordkeeping, account activity reporting, complaint handling and other compliance matters.
+A person or entity that directs the business, operations and affairs of an 'investment fund' must comply with the investment fund manager registration requirements or obtain an exemption from such requirements.
+Registration requirements are generally harmonised under National Instrument 31-103 – Registration Requirements, Exemptions and Ongoing Registrant Obligations,24 which sets out requirements for dealers and advisers dealing with capital, proficiency, insurance, financial reporting, know your client, investor suitability, client disclosure, safekeeping of assets, record-keeping, account activity reporting, complaint handling and other compliance matters.

-- is engaging in activities similar to a registrant;
+- engages in activities similar to a registrant;

-- intermediating trades or acting as a market maker;
+- intermediates trades or acts as a market maker;

-- is carrying on an activity with repetition, regularity or continuity;
+- carries on an activity with repetition, regularity or continuity;

 - expects to be remunerated or compensated; and

-In the context of virtual currency distributions, the CSA has noted the following additional factors in determining whether a company may be considered to be trading in securities for a business purpose:23
+In the context of virtual currency distributions, the CSA has noted the following additional factors in determining whether a company may be considered to be trading in securities for a business purpose:27

 - soliciting of a broad range of investors, including retail investors;